Isangeles/mural/README.md

 $ go build github.com/isangeles/mural
 ```

-Copy 'data' directory from /res to directory with Mural executable.
+Copy `data` directory from `/res` to directory with Mural executable.

 Now, specify the path to a valid Flame module in Flame configuration file.

-Create file '.flame' in Mural executable directory(or run Mural to create it
+Create file `.flame` in Mural executable directory(or run Mural to create it
 automatically) and add the following line:
 ```
   module:[module name];[module path](optional);